-We’re going over the differences in quality and how we rate them, both for what you would call a private appraisal and for one that is going for a loan with Fannie Mae or Freddie Mac.
-If we’re in a private setting - basically if you’re getting an appraisal just to know what your home is worth, or for a divorce or estate planning.
+We’re going over the differences in quality and how we rate a property, both for a private appraisal and for a loan with Fannie Mae or Freddie Mac.
+If we’re in a private setting - basically if you’re getting an appraisal just to know what your property is worth, or for a divorce or estate planning.
 We would rate your property from:

-So basically the number one would be a Q1 or Excellent, is a property that is done by an individual architect for a specific user and all the materials are excellent quality, all the workmanship is excellent - far above anything most people would ever see.
+The number one best rating would be a Q1 or Excellent, it is a property that is done by an individual architect for a specific user and all the materials are excellent quality, all the workmanship is excellent - far above anything most people would ever see.

 The second one would be Very Good, or Q2, which would also be a very good quality home, however it’s not as specific use.
-For instance, why I’ve done Excellent Q1 so they’d have indoor basketball courts, indoor racquetball courts - you’re not going to see that in a Q2.
+For instance, while I’ve done Excellent Q1 when they have indoor basketball courts, indoor racquetball courts - you’re not going to see that in a Q2.
 Q2 is seen a lot in Scottsdale, Paradise Valley, etc.

 From there you go down to Good Quality, or Q3, which would be in a subdivision - sometimes built on an individual lot, but also of good quality materials.
 You’re not going to see laminate counters, you’re not going to see laminate floors or average type quality materials in a Q3 or Good Quality.